Total Pageviews

 Complete Recording

 I recently recorded Fernando Sor’s complete Op.
-60. Thinking you may find my experience of interest, I’ve written a piece by piece essay on my exploration of this justifiably renowned collection.
-At the bottom of this post is the full YouTube video of my complete recording.
-If you wish, you can scroll down and start the video, so you then can listen to each étude as you read this essay.
+60. Thinking you may find my experience of interest, this is an essay on my exploration of this justifiably renowned collection.
+At the bottom of this essay is the YouTube video of my complete recording.
+If you wish, you can scroll down and start the video, so you then can listen to each étude as you read.

 Études 1-4

 The first four études of Op.
 60 are almost entirely single line melodies.
-Sor himself offered no explanation for why he did this.
-But it’s tempting to assume he wanted students to focus on phrasing and articulation of a simple melody, without the distraction of polyphony.
+Sor offered no explanation for why he did this.
+But it’s reasonable to assume he wanted students to focus on phrasing and articulation of a simple melody, without the distraction of polyphony.
 I’ve chosen to impose two limitations on my performances.
 First, I add no ornamentation.
 My goal is to craft interesting performances without gilding the lily.
 Second, I deliberately avoid over-rings that create the illusion of extra voices.
 I want to imitate the sound of a solo singer.
 Though I make no pretense that this was Sor’s intent, it’s in keeping with the stripped down nature of these pieces.
 It’s also more difficult to prune away all over-rings.
-To me, an important point of an étude is to master difficulties, even if the difficulties are of my own making.
+To me, an important purpose of an étude is to master difficulties, even if the difficulties are of my own making.
+(I’ve recorded No. 1 before.
+In this other recording I included ornaments.
+If you want to hear it, click here.)

 Étude 5

 This étude goes a step further, adding bass notes to a melody.
 It’s as if Sor is saying: “Okay, you’ve learned to play a melody.
 Now it’s time for counterpoint.”
 He clearly meant to ease the student’s transition into polyphonic music—most of the bass notes are open strings.
 In this étude I’ve allowed myself a smattering of ornaments.
 You’ll also hear that I change a few notes from the original.
 Consider this a warning shot: in playing these pieces, I intend to bring my own taste into the mix.
 It’s my belief that players should bring something of their own to the table.
-Unexpected departures, done with taste, can keep listeners engaged.
-Note: Between the 9:22-9:54 time marks the sheet music doesn’t match what I’m playing.
+Done with taste, unexpected departures can keep listeners engaged.
+Note: Between the 9:22-9:54 time marks in my video, the sheet music doesn’t match what I’m playing.
 I apologize for my mistake.
 (If you’re charitable, call it my tribute to wabi sabi.)

 Étude 6

 Here’s another étude in two voices.
 Now the bass line is more challenging, using more fretted notes.
 It’s also here that we begin to see Sor’s meticulous use of rests, so common in his advanced music.
-It’s a mistake to ignore these rests, as many guitarists do.
+It’s a mistake to ignore these rests, as many students do.
 Instrumental music of this time had a parlando style to it—that is, the music sounds almost like speech.
-Honoring the rests contributes to Sor’s declamatory style.
+Observing the rests is in keeping with Sor’s declamatory approach.
 Yes, it makes the music harder to play.
 But the result justifies the effort.

 Étude 7